 Increased feed costs and increasing demands to reduce environmental pollution are a problem for many dairy farmers.
 One of the most expensive nutrients is protein – but excess protein is excreted unused and thus unnecessarily pollutes the environment.
-How can this be prevented?
+How can this protein loss in dairy cows be prevented?

 Huge amounts of algae pile up on the beaches of Brittany.